Daquota Connector — Post Installation Guide

 Dynamically update map state and config (optional)

-In the daquota_maps_record application, maps state and config can be dynamically updated from Salesforce by using calculated fields.
+In the daquota_maps_record application, map state and config can be dynamically updated from Salesforce by using calculated fields.
 For example, if you have the MyAddress__c or MyGeoData__c fields in a Salesforce object, you can create the corresponding MyAddress_config__c or MyGeoData_config__c custom calculated fields in the same object (it works also with standard fields).
 These fields will be automatically listened by the application and will make it refresh automatically in the two following scenarios:

 At this point the only supported value for the calculated config fields is READONLY.
 When a config calculated field returns READONLY, it makes the map read-only and not editable for the corresponding field.